 “AyeCandy is what the title suggests, it’s true eye candy-” says the Cydia description page for the theme.

-Though, the theme is not really catchy.
-The icons are a mashup of stock iOS, some other themes, and some are even original icons.
-Additionally, the icons don’t look unified, but a mix from all the themes above.
+Though, the theme is not catchy.
+The icons are a mashup of stock iOS, some other best iOS themes, and some are even original icons.
+Additionally, the icons don’t look unified, but a mix of all the best iOS themes above.
 But, at the end of the day, it’s upon your preference.
 If you like the theme:

 If you’re a jailbreaker, there’s a unique way for you to attain salvation.
 And it is by installing Salvation itself.